ArsonAssassin/DSAP/README.md

 # DSAP
-Archipelago implementation for Dark Souls Remastered
+Archipelago implementation for Dark Souls Remastered by ArsonAssassin